-- B. Special Events. - A community special event includes an event or promotion that is not limited to a single business.
+- A. Community Special Events. - A community special event includes an event or promotion that is not limited to a single business.
 Community special events include but are not limited to the following: art fairs, sidewalk sales, and festivals.
 Community special event permits must be available to business, civic, or service organizations. - 2.
 A community special event permit is valid for no more than one week. - 3.
 The organization is required to apply for a community special event permit and pay any associated fees per the fee schedule set by City Council.
 A list of participating businesses and organizations must be on file at the City prior to approval of a community special event permit.
-Upon receipt of a complete application, an applicant must be notified of the City's disposition.

-4. Special events applications are administered by the City Clerk and require the approval of the City Council.
+Upon receipt of a complete application, an applicant must be notified of the City's disposition. - 4.
+Special events applications are administered by the City Clerk and require the approval of the City Council. - B. Seasonal Sales. - 1.
+The Zoning Administrator may grant temporary use of land and structures for seasonal sales.

-C. Seasonal Sales.

-- 1. The maximum duration is forty-five days, up to four times per calendar year. - 2.
-The sales area must not be located in or adjacent to any developed residential area. - 3.
-All waste, including stumps, branches, and other debris must be completely removed from the site within twenty-four hours of the sale ending.

-D. Promotional Events and Sidewalk Display

-- 1. The maximum duration is ninety days, up to three times per year. - 2.
-Must be located in a non-residential zoning district. - 3.
-The display area must not cover more than fifty percent of the width of the sidewalk.
+- 2. The maximum duration is forty-five days, up to four times per calendar year. - 3.
+The sales area must be located in a non-residential zoning district. - 4.
+All waste, including stumps, branches, and other debris must be completely removed from the site within twenty-four hours of the sale ending. - 5.
+Adequate off-street parking must be provided. - 6.
+Electrical and utility connections must be approved by the Zoning Administrator. - C. Promotional Events and Sidewalk Display - 1.
+The maximum duration is thirty days, up to three times per year. - 2.
+The sales area must be located in a non-residential zoning district. - 3.
+The display area must not cover more than fifty percent of the width of the sidewalk and must maintain a five-foot minimum right-of-way clearance. - 4.
+All waste, including stumps, branches, and other debris must be completely removed from the site within twenty-four hours of the sale ending. - 5.
+The applicant must obtain a Peddlers' and a Solicitors' license with the City Clerk's Office under Chapter 30, Article 9 of the Berkley Code of Ordinances when the proposed temporary use falls under the provisions of that Chapter.

-E. Carnival or Circus.

-- 1. The maximum duration is ten days. - 2.
-Must not be located in or adjacent to any parcel zoned or used for single family residential use, except at a place of worship, school, or municipal parcel.

-SECTION 9.15 EXTERIOR APPLIANCES
+SECTION 9.14 EXTERIOR APPLIANCES